wxywanii2022/voting-paradoxes-in-the-real-word/data/college-polls/college_errors_Readme.md

 Future data processing

 1. We could also add an author names file by season
-2. Blank is listed as a team name, so we have to determine if that is essential or not
+2. Instead of top 25, list all teams that got points
-3. Instead of top 25, list all teams that got points
+3. Decide on what we want to do for missing weeks
-4. Decide on what we want to do for missing weeks
+4. How should raw_data be manipulated to become processed_data?